-In a recent 8th District decision, the Court affirmed summary judgment in favor of an employer who argued that records from claimant's treating physicians did not establish sufficient causal connection between diagnosis and workplace injury.
+In a recent decision, Jimmison v GCRTA, 8th District, 2013 Ohio 3155, the Court affirmed summary judgment in favor of an employer who argued that records from claimant’s treating physicians did not establish sufficient causal connection between diagnosis and workplace injury.

 Jimmison alleged that in 2010 he sustained a neck, shoulder and hernia injury at work when he had to catch two heavy televisions that were falling off of a work bench.
 Apparently Jimmison had also suffered a hernia prior to this alleged incident.